Fish Eaters: The Whys and Hows of Traditional Catholicism

 *If you want, you can divide the beaten whites in half and add vanilla to one half, and another flavor to the other half.
 Be careful to adjust for the sometimes stronger (or weaker) intensities of different flavorings.

 While the meringues are baking and the candies are cooling, your children might enjoy playing with little paper nun dolls designed by Gail Ross.
 The doll itself looks like St. Teresa, and there are various different habits from other religious orders she can be dressed in.
-For best results, print the doll itself (page 1) on card stock, and the habits in a lighter paper: Paper Nun Dolls (pdf)
+For best results, print the doll itself (page 1) on card stock, and the habits on a lighter paper: Paper Nun Dolls (pdf)

 A little aside for information's sake: folks of a certain age will remember the well-beloved Señor Wences, the lightning-fast ventriloquist whose full name was Wenceslao Moreno Centeno (his stage name is pronounced "Wen-thes," with the Castillian TH sound replacing the CE sound most Anglophones would expect).
 He had the little characters that lived inside boxes, or that he made with just his hands and a tube of lipstick, and is known for the catchphrase, "S'ok?"
 "S'ariight!"
 He was born in Salamanca, a city about 15 miles north of Alba de Tormes, the city in which St. Teresa died.
 He was a very devout Catholic, and a great benefactor of St. Teresa's convent in Alba de Tormes.
 Your children might enjoy watching Señor Wences today.